NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 ### Recursive attributes in `mkDerivation`

-If you pass a function to `mkDerivation`, it will receive as its argument the final arguments, considering use of `overrideAttrs`.
+If you pass a function to `mkDerivation`, it will receive as its argument the final arguments, including the overrides when reinvoked via `overrideAttrs`.
 For example:

 ```nix
 mkDerivation (finalAttrs: {